Jon Lowrey - 1977 Datsun 280z “Wenchi”

 • Mil-Spec Olive Drab CARC paint

-My dream car is a Toyota 2000GT with the 1GZ-FE swap.
-There is a digital rendering of one slammed on the ground with deep RS Watanabes.
-Roll up with that and the world stops.
+My dream car?
+A Toyota 2000GT with a 1GZ-FE swap, slammed on RS Watanabes.
+Roll up in that and the world stops.